SchoolOfCode/w3_rock-paper-scissors-nass84/gameInstructions.md

 #### Journal

 - Day 1 Wrote Algorithm, tested it on Jon and made the game in Scratch to check it worked.
+- Day 2 to Day 6 - Completed Homework up to Check Point
+- Day 7 Completed Task 1 - Game outcomes into If Statements to check logic

 #### Decisions